Geometric speed limit of state preparation and curved control spaces: Counterexamples

+In the following we discuss the conjecture in the context of a two-level system (qubit), a linear shifted and a squeezed harmonic oscillator, and a three-level system (qutrit).
+For all four we present cases which achieve unit fidelity state preparation while violating the conjecture.

-We present four counterexamples to the original conjecture of state preparation with unit fidelity.
-The first considers a single harmonic oscillator with linearly shifted Hamiltonians as control space and is the easiest to visualize.
-The second example considers a two-level system which was also considered in~\cite{bukov_geometric_2019}.
-We show, however, that the scenario discussed there, corresponds to the special case where $\MM_0$ is a flat submanifold of state space.
-Considering a generic curved accessible control space yields a counterexample.
+The first example of a two-level system was considered in~\cite{bukov_geometric_2019}.
+However, the configuration discussed there corresponds to the special case where $\MM_0$ is a flat submanifold of state space.
+We show that considering a generic curved accessible control space yields counterexamples.
+Secondly, we consider a single harmonic oscillator with linearly shifted Hamiltonians as control space, which is easy to visualize since its metric corresponds to flat $\RR^2$.
 Thirdly, we consider a single harmonic oscillator with purely quadratic Hamiltonians as control space.
 Here the metric is more interesting and non-trivial, illustrating that it may in general be difficult to decide whether the original conjecture applies to a given control space.
 Finally, the fourth qutrit example addresses linear control Hamiltonians, showing that the conjecture also does not generally apply in this important class of state preparation problems.

+The contrast between the intriguing numerical evidence originally supporting the conjecture in~\cite{bukov_geometric_2019} and the counterexamples we give, raises the question which of the two cases is more generic.
+Is it more natural or common for the original conjecture to hold in a typical system of interest and counter-examples are fine-tuned instances?
+Or is the opposite more common?
+An exhaustive treatment of this question goes beyond the scope of this work.
+However, we begin the section by presenting numerical evidence that suggests the existence of a large class of counterexamples in two-level systems.